 In 2015, the University of Turku launched a strategy aiming at strengthening entrepreneurship and entrepreneurship education in all faculties.
 Its key ingredient is entrepreneurship training in general.
 It enables our University to enhance awareness of entrepreneurial behavior and mindset, and it opens up entrepreneurial opportunities in all faculties.
 Under current circumstances, the entire organisation and individuals are required to renew and develop themselves repeatedly, and this is exactly where the entrepreneurial mindset is beneficial.
 Luckily, creating new solutions is in our blood, as we are a scientific university.
 The research process itself is matched with new venture creation: one outlines the research problem, provides it with a solution and contribution, tests the idea and finally pitches it in various forums as far as the research budget enables it.
 Similar opportunities are embedded in finding new solutions in teaching and pedagogy.
 For instance, the feedback from former Bachelor’s and Master’s degree students in business shows that entrepreneurial skills and attitude are highly needed in working life.
 Thus, I will ask the question: would it be worthwhile to tackle the challenge of new transferable skills already when studying?

-Writer works as a senior researcher in the Entrepreneurship Unit at the School of Economics, the University of Turku.
+Writer works as a associate professor in entrepreneurship at the School of Economics Pori unit, the University of Turku.

 Along with research and education, an important task of the University is to share the new knowledge and know-how arising from research in the form of different services and collaboration projects.
 The University of Turku aims at regenerating the vitality and competitiveness of the business life and the society as a whole.
 Looking for an expert or a partner in co-operation?